leeladhar052/Sudoku_solver/README.md

-This project is a Sudoku solver implemented in Python.
+This project is a Sudoku solver implemented in c++.
 It provides a command-line interface (CLI) for solving Sudoku puzzles.

 Features
 Solve Sudoku puzzles of various difficulty levels